troysalt/troysalt.github.io/_posts/2019-12-11-QGIS-ChromeOS.md

 ### Prerequisites

-- Linux (beta) needs to be installed on your Chromebook.
-This is a relatively straight-forward process, for instructions, see [this Google support page](https://support.google.com/chromebook/answer/9145439?hl=en).
 - I would recommend at least a Core m3 processor, 8 GB of RAM, and 64 GB of storage. *You can install QGIS on lesser machines, but the you'll likely have issues with large data sets*.
 I've installed QGIS on both a Pixel Slate (m3 8th gen, 8 GB of RAM, 64 GB of storage) and an HP X2 (m3 7th gen, 4 GB of RAM, 32 GB of storage).
 - Either know the Linux terminal, or be ready to learn something completely new.
 You can always change your mind on Linux by uninstalling Linux through the settings.

-- Know that Linux in ChromeOS currently runs on Debian 9 (codenamed "stretch") as of December 2019.
-However, there are rumors a future release may include Debian 10 ("buster").
-This is important when you choose the package you're installing.
+**If you have not installed Linux yet:**

+- As of Feburary 2020, most Chromebooks default to a version of Linux called Debian 9 ("stretch").
+However, with ChromeOS 80, there is a new flag which will install Debian 10 ("buster").
+To get the latest install of QGIS, you'll want to make sure this flag is enabled (type chrome://flags in a new tab, and search for "buster", then make sure the "New Crostini containers use Buster" flag is enabled).
+- Now you're ready to install Linux (beta) on your chromebook.
+This is a relatively straight-forward process, for instructions, see [this Google support page](https://support.google.com/chromebook/answer/9145439?hl=en).

+**If you have already installed Linux:**

+- If you are not sure what version you have, open the Terminal app and type: cat /etc/issue and press enter.
+It should say Debian GNU/ Linux 10 (or 9).
+- If you want QGIS 3.10, you'll need to be on Debian 10.
+Otherwise, you'll get QGIS 3.4.
+- You can manually upgrade from Debian 9 to 10.
+Before proceeding, I recommend backing up your Linux container through the ChromeOS settings, just in case anything goes wrong.
+- To upgrade follow the instructions on [this reddit post](https://www.reddit.com/r/Crostini/comments/9rhauo/upgrade_from_stretch_to_buster_compilation_of/?ref=share&ref_source=embed&utm_content=title&utm_medium=post_embed&utm_name=7ea9b5b4d8ee49bc9a7501dc0cc3df15&utm_source=embedly&utm_term=9rhauo).
+Note that you should only need to execute the first code block, I had no issues with the ChromeOS files app (the Reddit post was written before the ChromeOS team polished things).

 ### Installing QGIS